Leica M10 vs Panasonic GX85

 - More heavily discounted: Has been on the market for longer (launched in April 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the GX85 is the clear winner of the contest (13 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GX85 emerges as the winner of the match-up (13 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the M10 and the GX85 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.